agrimetrics/api-examples/README.md

 ## Verde Examples

-Examples and tutorials of how to use Agrimetrics' GraphQL API to access [Airbus Crop Analytics](https://app.agrimetrics.co.uk/#/catalog/data-sets/fdebcd1d-9324-401d-b229-fbd21483e584) data.
+Examples and tutorials of how to use Agrimetrics' GraphQL API to access [Airbus Crop Analytics](https://app.agrimetrics.co.uk/#/catalog/data-sets/fdebcd1d-9324-401d-b229-fbd21483e584) data (previously known as Verde).
 This is our premium data set containing crop measurements derived from satellite observations of the UK.

 # Further Reading